clarkfitzg/phd_research/admin/summer18/fitzgerald_proposal_summer18.md

   transformations.
 The steps include inferring the dependencies between expressions, scheduling on multiple processors, and generating executable code.
-- Redesign my existing software, the [autoparallel package](https://github.com/clarkfitzg/autoparallel), to match the more general computational model.
+- Enhance my original design, the [autoparallel package](https://github.com/clarkfitzg/autoparallel), to match the more general computational model.
 I will use R's S4 object oriented system to improve clarity and extensibility.
-- Develop a task scheduling algorithm based on forking and joining.
-This should work better for typical workloads in R where the program spends the majority of time in relatively few statements.
+- Develop a divide and conquer task scheduling algorithm based on executing the two longest running statements in parallel.
+This should work well in R because typical R programs spend most of their time in relatively few statements, and system level software (`parallel::mcparallel`) directly supports this type of code.
 - Continue to develop general purpose code analysis and metaprogramming tools, which can be found in the [CodeAnalysis package](https://github.com/duncantl/CodeAnalysis).
 By the end of the